esl lesson ideas for beginners

 Students can sing along, wave, or even add movements.
 This creates an enjoyable learning environment and encourages speaking practice without pressure.

-English Bright includes songs and short videos integrated into each lesson.
+English Bright ESL includes songs and short videos integrated into each lesson.
 Teachers can play these videos during class, and students can follow along with the puppets or animated characters.
-The combination of visual, audio, and movement helps reinforce the language for beginner learners.
+This helps improve student engagement and reinforces how puppets improve child engagement in class.

 3. Puppets and Characters for Storytelling